◥ ICONIC SCARBOROUGH

 Cost of Development: $250 million

-Location: Former Contacio Site (intersection of West Coast Highway and Scarborough Beach Road), Scarborough
+Location: Corner of West Coast Highway and Scarborough Beach Road, Scarborough

 The Iconic Scarborough project is located on the former Contacio Site, at the intersection of West Coast Highway and Scarborough Beach Road.
 The site represents a unique opportunity to provide for a world-class and iconic development which will become a landmark destination on the Western Australia coastline.
 The State Government, through the MRA, recently committed significant funds to undertake substantial improvement works to the Scarborough Beach foreshore area.
 The Iconic Scarborough project sought to build upon the State Government’s aspirations for the Scarborough Beach foreshore, by creating a destination development, at the gateway to the Scarborough Beach foreshore.